Kml159/Evolution-Simulation/README.md

 ## Evolution
 The creatures will be placed in the world.
 The creatures will be given a random DNA.
 The DNA will be used to create the neural network.
 The neural network will be used to control the creature.
 The creature will live or die based on world conditions, then creatures who live will earn to reproduce.
 Reproduces will genenerate next generation with cross-over and mutation.

+## Reproduction
+### Survival Spot
+There are the many modes how the reproduces will choosen.
+Righ-Half, Left-Half, etc. For example for Right-Half, right-hlaf of the screen choosen as reproducers.
+### Reproduction Types
+There are 3 types of reproduction so far.
+Survivalist, Constant Population, and Elitist.
+- Survivalist: The classic reproduction type.
+Based on nature, in this reproduction type.
+Next generation will be same number as choosen reproducers.
+- Constant Population: The population will be constant.
+The next generation will be same number as the current generation.
+But choose method of the reproducers will be same.
+- Elitist: The parents will not die.
+For every two parent, one child and one parent will be added to the next generation.

 ### Note
 Reprodution is problematic.
-Crossover is happening with irrelevant connections, thus causing loss of genetic information of the reproducers.
+Crossover is happening with irrelevant connections, thus causing loss of genetic information of the reproducers in newer generations.
 This prevents the individual's DNA to converge!

 ## Simulation
 ![Alt text](img/sim01.png)